Vlad6422/VUT_IPK_Client/Readme.md

 Here we tested the correct termination of the application after receiving a packet with an error.
 And you can see that authorization is successful, then we send a message, receive an error, the client outputs it to Stdout, sends BYE and terminates.
 More test: `tests\IntegrationTests\tests.py`

+## TESTS RESULTS
+The program has been thoroughly tested across all types of packets and situations, ensuring that it can handle various network scenarios, including both TCP and UDP communication protocols.
+Here are the key types of packets tested:

+- **AUTH**: Used for client authentication (signing in) with user-provided credentials (username, display name, and password).
+- **BYE**: Either party can send this message to indicate that the conversation or connection is to be terminated.
+- **CONFIRM (UDP only)**: Used in specific UDP protocol variants to explicitly confirm the successful delivery of a message on the application level.
+- **ERR**: Indicates that an error occurred while processing the last message, leading to a graceful termination of the communication.
+- **JOIN**: A request message representing the client’s intent to join a chat channel by its identifier.
+- **MSG**: Contains the user’s display name and a message meant for the channel they’re joined in.
+- **PING (UDP only)**: Periodically sent by a server to clients using the UDP variant as an aliveness check mechanism.
+- **REPLY**: Sent in response to requests, confirming positive or negative outcomes.

+The program can successfully process and handle these types of packets, managing all situations, including message transmission, connection termination, error handling, and channel joining, for both TCP and UDP protocols.

 ---